-- DO NOT allow clothing wet with material to stay in contact with skin. - Avoid all personal contact, including inhalation. - Wear protective clothing when risk of exposure occurs. - · Use in a well-ventilated area. - Prevent concentration in hollows and sumps. - DO NOT enter confined spaces until atmosphere has been checked. - Avoid smoking, naked lights or ignition sources. - · Avoid contact with incompatible materials. - When handling, DO NOT eat, drink or smoke. - Keep containers securely sealed when not in use. - Avoid physical damage to containers. - Always wash hands with soap and water after handling. - · Work clothes should be laundered separately. - Use good occupational work practice. - Observe manufacturer's storing and handling recommendations. - Atmosphere should be regularly checked against established exposure standards to ensure safe working conditions.
+- DO NOT allow clothing wet with material to stay in contact with skin. - Avoid all personal contact, including inhalation. - Wear protective clothing when risk of exposure occurs. - Use in a well-ventilated area. - Avoid contact with moisture. - Avoid contact with incompatible materials. - When handling, DO NOT eat, drink or smoke. - Keep containers securely sealed when not in use. - · Avoid physical damage to containers. - Always wash hands with soap and water after handling. - Work clothes should be laundered separately.
+Launder contaminated clothing before re-use. - Use good occupational work practice. - Observe manufacturer's storing and handling recommendations. - Atmosphere should be regularly checked against established exposure standards to ensure safe working conditions are maintained.